jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 -----

-< I need a story about where the code resides and that the code isn’t really part of globality instances, types, objects or procedures.
+< I need a story about where the code resides and that the code isn’t really part of module instances, types, objects or procedures.
 Those entities only complete the code with a copy of data. >

 -----